-- start-up equipment cleaning before any equipment with a new/returning contractor is first brought on-site or at the County office before starting work - for all mechanical operations coming in contact with weedy vegetation, including mowing, ditching and some weed control and construction operations - before equipment leaves a work site to return to the respective shops for the day - or before equipment moves to a new area for work required for all contracts during the growing season on Lanark County sites and be initiated for all Lanark County staff work.
+- start-up equipment cleaning before any equipment with a new/returning contractor is first brought on-site or at the County office before starting work

+- for all mechanical operations coming in contact with weedy vegetation, including mowing, ditching and some weed control and construction operations

+- before equipment leaves a work site to return to the respective shops for the day required for all contracts during the growing season on Lanark County sites and be initiated for all Lanark County staff work.
 This is critical for Lanark staff since these workers are on Lanark County roadside sites regularly throughout the year.